Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 The open enrollment periods tied to employer-sponsored health insurance plans often happen between October and December.

-We can’t give more specific dates because every employer sets its own health insurance open enrollment period.
+We can’t give specific dates because every employer sets its own health insurance open enrollment period.

-So, if you get health insurance from an employer and you don’t know its open enrollment 2023 deadlines, check with human resources.
+If you get health insurance from an employer and you don’t know its open enrollment 2024 deadlines, check with human resources.

 Is health insurance open enrollment only once a year?